PaddlePaddle/PaddleHelix/apps/protein_folding/helixfold-single/README.md

 ## Citing this work

-If you use the code or data in this repos, please cite:
+If you use the code or data in this repository, please cite:

 ```bibtex
 @article{fang2022helixfold_single,